Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 1. Find the list of the oldest released movies.
 2. Create datalake for the tables in movielens.
 3. How many movies are released each year?
+4. How many number of movies are there for each rating?

 _Note: The results were repartitioned and stored into the same text file.
 It is highly recommended to not do this but it is done here for the sake of readability_